-a.
-Upload a recent high resolution personal photo of yourself in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg"). b.
-Ensure that your face is visible as this will be used for media and online publications if you are selected as the Finalist.

-Colours

 - a.
+Upload a recent high resolution personal photo of yourself in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg"). - b.
+Ensure that your face is visible as this will be used for media and online publications if you are selected as the Finalist. - Colours - a.
 All colours used in the project, if any, must come from Nippon Paint's range of colours. - b.
 Indicate in the Entry Form which Nippon Paint country the colour chips are from, as each country has different sets of colour names and colour codes. - c.
-Visit www.nipponpaint.com.bd/ayda to view/ download the colour chips.
+Visit [ National team to furnish: local countries to include direct URL to view/ download the colour chips.